 - GSA-funded assistance

-To help you go through the process, the following specific guidance is provided:
+To help you go through the process, specific guidance is provided below:

 Types of Assistance